JosipBaketaric/DDD-Arhitecture/README.md

   - [ProductName].Application.Query.[ModuleName] project - todo
     - folder for each feature
     - under feature folder we add [QueryDescription]Query.cs class for each query, [QueryDescription]QueryInput.cs (query input class), [ViewDescrittion]View.cs (query results class)
-    - does not use the Domain projects, but uses the Persistance of the module (it's dbContext) to write queries against
+    - does not use the Domain projects, but uses the Persistance objects to write queries against
+      - if using modules on persistance, uses objects of the module (it's dbContext)
     - security - classes with queries that check access - try to write them as queriables that can be part of the query for better performance
   - [ProductName].API.[ModuleName] - todo
     - folder for each feature